---->

 of William Gilbert" - with Gilbert's magnetical science

-misunderstood or misrepresented as a forcefield threads science.
+misunderstood or misrepresented as a push-forcefield threads science.
 Of

 course in 1600 Gilbert's ideas were alien and generally not